Maine Coons: Best And Worst Decision

 By comparison, grooming Bali is a dream!
 It’s quick and simple and he LOVES being brushed!
 Quite the contrast!

-6. They Nag You Even If You’re Busy!
+They Nag You When You’re Busy!

 These loyal and sociable felines often exhibit behaviors that might feel like they’re “nagging” their owners.